openzipkin/openzipkin.github.io/index.md

 Applications need to be "instrumented" to report trace data to Zipkin.
 This usually means configuration of a [tracer or instrumentation library]({{ site.github.url }}/pages/tracers_instrumentation).
 The most popular ways to report data to Zipkin are via HTTP or Kafka, though many other options exist, such as Apache ActiveMQ, gRPC and RabbitMQ.
-The data served to the UI is stored in-memory, or persistently with a supported backend such as Apache Cassandra or Elasticsearch.
+The data served to the UI are stored in-memory, or persistently with a supported backend such as Apache Cassandra or Elasticsearch.

 ## Where to go next?